laikw/bankdm-build/README.md

 4. Copy the csv file to S3, create and load the csv data to Athena.
 (Notebook 03)
 5. Create RedShift schema and table.
 Insert csv data to RedShift using Athena.
 (Notebook 03)

+## Roles
+There are two roles used here - SageMaker Execution role and a role for executing things in RedShift (BankDemo role)

+## Potential issue
+- If the secret already exists and you are creating the RedShift cluster again in notebook 01, the secret will not be updated to the new password.
+Please update the password manually in Secrets Manager.
+- The Security Group used for the RedShift and SageMaker Studio is the default one.
+If you are using another security group, please change the security_group_id in notebook 01.

+## To-do
+- Create script to cleanup resources provisioned.
+- Error handling

 ## Reference
 Some codes were taken from the following sources and edited from there: